Political awareness, as much as any good social and life strategy, starts with a good understanding of the conflicts of interest.

 The government frowns upon -or outright bans- any congregation that might potentially pose a threat to the government itself -or to its ability to collect taxes-.

-4. You care about doing well personally, the company wants you to care about the company doing well
+4. You care about personal success, the company wants you to care about the company

 If the company does well, its workers are more likely to do well.

-Yes, it’s true that a “rising tide” lifts all boats, but as political strategist Brendan Reid correctly points out (Reid, 2014), it’s also true that you don’t really advance much when everyone else is advancing.
+But while it’s true that a “rising tide” lifts all boats, career strategist Brendan Reid points out that you don’t really advance much when everyone else is advancing.

 Personal value is a two-edged sword for owners: